 Small lot fermentation in temperature controlled stainless steel tanks at 28°C (82°F) using selected yeast.
 Fourteen day maceration with frequent aerations, pump-overs and punch-downs of the cap for optimum polyphenol extraction.

-To protect the vineyard’s character this wine was bottled unfined and unfiltered on May 23rd 2011.
+To protect the vineyard’s character this wine was bottled unfined and unfiltered.

 In our temperature controlled cellar for at least 48 months.

 Rich and complex, with blackberries jam and licorice, spicy notes of cacao, coffee, black pepper and a hint of vanilla.